nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## **Project Commands**
-This segment contains information regarding all the commands that can be used to manage projects.
+This segment contains information regarding all the commands that can be used to manage Projects.

 ### **Adding a Project :** `addproj`

-Adds a project to Project list.
+Adds a Project to Project list.

 Format: `addproj pn/PROJECT_NAME pb/PROJECT_BUDGET pd/PROJECT_DEADLINE [t/TAG]…​`